 Applicants should apply online at http://jobs.richmond.edu.
 Applicants are asked to submit a curriculum vitae, a cover letter, a 1-3 page teaching statement, and a 1-3 page research statement.
 The teaching statement should articulate the candidate’s teaching philosophy, interests, and future professional development goals, as well as outline the candidate’s commitment to inclusive pedagogies and document previous success in working with diverse populations of students.
 The research statement should include a description of research completed or in progress and outline future plans for research at an undergraduate institution.
 Candidates for this position may be asked to provide copies of academic transcripts at a later time.
 Candidates may be asked at a later date, to provide the names and contact information for three references.

 Review of applications will begin October 15, 2023, and continue until the position is filled.

 The University of Richmond is a private university located just a short drive from downtown Richmond, Virginia.
 Through its five schools and wide array of campus programming, the University combines the best qualities of a small liberal arts college and a large university.
 With approximately 4,000 students, an 8:1 student-faculty ratio, and more than 90% of traditional undergraduate students living on campus, the University is remarkably student-centered, focused on preparing students “to live lives of purpose, thoughtful inquiry, and responsible leadership in a global and pluralistic society.”

 The University of Richmond is committed to developing a diverse workforce and student body, and to modeling an inclusive campus community which values the expression of difference in ways that promote excellence in teaching, learning, personal development, and institutional success.
 Our academic community strongly encourages applications that are in keeping with this commitment.
-For more information on the Department of Music, please visit the department’s website at https://music.richmond.edu/
+For more information on the department and its programs, please see http://music.richmond.edu.